walkerh/scholar_emails_to_csv/README.md

-# minimal_hello_world
+# scholar_emails_to_csv

 ## Introduction

-This is a minimal hello world distribution package.
+This is a minimal scholaremailstocsv world distribution package.
 It is runnable in a variety of modes.

 What little functionality is here serves to: